Cray-HPE/docs-csm/upgrade/1.0/README.md

 ### Terminology

-Throughout the guide the terms "stable" and "upgrade" are used in the context of NCNs.
-The "stable" NCN is the master node you will be running all of these commands from and therefore will not be affecting the power state of.
-Clearly then the "upgrade" node is the node you will be next upgrading.
+Throughout the guide the terms "stable" and "upgrade" are used in the context of the management nodes (NCNs).
+The "stable" NCN is the master node from which all of these commands will be run and therefore cannot have its power state affected.
+Then the "upgrade" node is the node to next be upgraded.

-In this way when doing a rolling upgrade of the entire cluster at some point you will need to transfer the responsibility of the "stable" NCN to another master.
+When doing a rolling upgrade of the entire cluster, at some point you will need to transfer the responsibility of the "stable" NCN to another master node.
 However, you do not need to do this before you are ready to upgrade that node.

-It is also possible to do this from a "remote" node (like the PIT during a normal install) however this is beyond the scope of this documentation.

 ### Terminal Output